 B) Medical Malpractice

 The ACA doesn’t even tackle the cost of malpractice insurance for private practitioners or legal counsel for hospitals – one of its most disappointing failures, but one that is understandable, considering that the Federal Legislature can’t really regulate state civil courts).
 The left has, traditionally, completely ignored the increasing need for tort reform.
 Unfortunately, so has the right.
 Every once in a while, you’ll hear a Republican talk about the need for it, but they tend to be economists, rather than politicians with any clout.
 The GOP must act now to enact stiff limits on settlement amounts in medical malpractice cases in the states.
 We recognize that medical mistakes are always extremely damaging and life-altering (or ending) for their victims.
 We also recognize that the legal system shouldn’t be a lotto-draw for someone looking to get even with a doctor or make a quick killing after a mistake.
 The GOP should also enact “loser pays” laws for all civil matters, including medical malpractice.
 Unfortunately, these are generally matters reserved for the states, and the GOP must spearhead the effort at the state level to address them.
+If you have suffered a medical concern and feel like malpractice has occurred, checking out the time period to sue for medical malpractice can help you if you have had to wait a period of time to raise the issue.

 C) Hospital Administration and Record-Keeping